Mayuri-Chan/pyrofork/docs/source/start/updates.rst

 Handling Updates
 ================

-:doc:`Invoking API methods <invoking>` sequentially is one way to use Pyrogram.
-This page deals with Telegram updates and how to handle new incoming messages or other events in Pyrogram.
+:doc:`Invoking API methods <invoking>` sequentially is one way to use PyroFork.
+This page deals with Telegram updates and how to handle new incoming messages or other events in PyroFork.

 .. contents:: Contents
     :backlinks: none